Resonant forms at zero for dissipative Anosov flows: Introduction

 \subsection{Helicity of the SRB measures}

 The helicity is traditionally defined in the context of null-homologous volume preserving flows \cite{AK_98}.
 One of our ancillary objectives is to explain that in the Anosov case, this quantity can be defined in dissipative situations using the SRB measures and that it captures similar features as in the volume preserving case.
 For the quantity to be well-defined we require both cohomology classes $[\omega^{\pm}]=0$ as explained above.
 Equation \eqref{eq:helicity} defines $\mathcal{H}(X)$ taking advantage of the wave front set conditions and hence as a distributional pairing and in this form it is well suited for our proof of Theorem \ref{thm:general}.
-However, a natural question immediately arises: is it possible to express $\mathcal{H}(X)$ in classical form, that is, using linking forms as in \cite{Contreras-95} or \cite{Kotschick-Vogel-03}?
-We show that this is indeed the case.
-Let $K \in \mc{D}'(\mc{M} \times \mc{M}; \pi_1^*\Omega^1 \otimes \pi_2^*\Omega^1)$ be the Schwartz kernel of the Green operator of a fixed background Riemannian metric; here $\pi_1$ and $\pi_2$ denote projections onto the first and second factors of $\mc{M} \times \mc{M}$, respectively.
-The \emph{linking form} $L \in \mc{D}'(\mc{M} \times \mc{M}; \pi_1^*\Omega^1 \otimes \pi_2^*\Omega^1)$ is defined as the double form
+However, a natural question immediately arises: is it possible to express $\mathcal{H}(X)$ using \emph{linking forms} as in \cite{Contreras-95} or \cite{Kotschick-Vogel-03}?
+This would interpret $\mc{H}(X)$ introduced by \eqref{eq:helicity} as an averaged linking number.